MRabi3/my-reads-project/README.md

 ## Certification

-This project is dedicated for class delivery, please avoid to copy or clone the code to avoid pragalism and cheating constrains by Udacity
+This project is dedicated for class delivery, please avoid to copy or clone the code to avoid plagiarism and cheating constrains by Udacity